-- 3.1 All competitors and participants at recognised trials, training days and demonstrations must be a financial member of the South Australian Working Sheepdog Association Incorporated (or of the Working Sheepdog Association in the State in which they reside) to be covered by the Public Liability Insurance policy held through our parent body, the Australian Sheepdog Workers Association Incorporated. - 3.2 A daily fee may be charged for non members, such as competitors in Encourage trials.
+3.1 All competitors and participants at recognised trials, training days and demonstrations must be a financial member of the South Australian Working Sheepdog Association Incorporated (or of the Working Sheepdog Association in the State in which they reside) to be covered by the Public Liability Insurance policy held through our parent body, the Australian Sheepdog Workers' Association Incorporated.

+3.2 A fee which will cover the whole trial, will be charged for non-members, such as competitors in Encourage trials.